neuronets/trained-models/add_model_instructions.md

 3. Select the appropriate issue template:
    - If you want to add a new model, choose "Add New Model."
-   - If you want to push a new version of an existing model, choose "Update Model."
+   - If you want to update an existing model, choose "Update a Model."

 4. In the issue title, start with "New Model: " for new models or "Update Model: " for model updates.